happycube/cxadc-linux3/README.md

 Adjust to minimise clipping; `./leveladj` will do this for you automatically.

+To change the card witch add the `-h` flag followed by the card so `./leveladj -h 1` for card 2 for example.

 ### `tenxfsc` (0 to 2, 10 to 99, or 10022728 to "see below", default 0)